Brachial Plexus Injuries

 In some cases, a surgeon can connect other nerves or tendons to the muscles of the arm or hand to restore function.
 This is only done when the chance of spontaneous nerve growth becomes unlikely.

-What are possible complications of brachial plexus injuries?
+What are possible complications of a brachial plexus injury?

-For severe brachial plexus injuries, prompt surgery could be needed to try to get function back.
+For severe brachial plexus injuries, surgery may be needed right away to try to get function back.
 Without it, you might have a lasting disability and be unable to use your arm or hand.

-If you have a brachial plexus injury resulting in a lack of feeling, you must take special care when dealing with hot items, razors, knives, or other objects that could harm you.
+If you have a brachial plexus injury that causes a lack of feeling, you must take special care when dealing with hot items, razors, knives, or other objects that could harm you.
 A brachial plexus injury can keep you from feeling any other injury to the affected area.
 You may not notice that you're hurt.

 You may also have long-term pain or sensory changes in the affected area.
 Or you could have paralysis.

-What can I do to prevent brachial plexus injuries?
+What can I do to prevent a brachial plexus injury?